henck/trizbort/site/_posts/2018-04-25-preliminary-export-to-inform7.markdown

 date:   2018-04-25 10:37:09 +0200
 categories: trizbort update
 ---
-Trizbort.io can now exports maps to Inform 7 format.
+Trizbort.io can now export maps to Inform 7 format.
 It can deal with rooms and connections - even in cases where the connection is angled, .e.g. going west takes you from A to B, but from B you need to go north to get to A. Work is in progress on one-way connections and objects.

 Here is a sample snippet of Inform 7 code generation.